What is the Salt Water Cure

 Salt is an ancient mineral with precious properties, including strong cleansing properties, and it has been used in various cleansing rituals since very old times.

-Salt is also used in various body purification treatments and massages, as it has the ability to absorb the negative, dull, low energies, thus leaving the energy fresh and pure.
+Salt is also used in various body purification treatments and massages, as it has the ability to absorb negative, dull, and low energies, thus leaving the energy fresh and pure.

 The saltwater feng shui cure combines the strong purifying effects of salt and water combined with the chemical reaction between metal and salt (as you will see, the metal element is present in this cure with the use of Chinese coins.)